rkaunismaa/LLM-Fine-Tuning-Playground/README.md

 5) mamba install conda-forge::sentencepiece
 6) pip install llama-recipes (notice the mis-spelling of recipes)

+Trying to understand why running peft_finetuning.ipynb the first time training took 35 minutes, then running it again with profileing enabled from the copied notebook peft_finetuning_2.ipynb it took about a minute and a half, then re-running peft_finetuning_2.ipynb again, but with a different target folder of tmp-profile it again took about a minute and a half ... is this because of something to do with wandb??
+I really don't get it ...

 ## Sunday, May 12, 2024

 Noteable links: